 “The boycott may cost workers like me money, but the cost of doing nothing is much greater,” says Yuan Ping Tang, a houseman at the Hyatt at Olive 8.
-Yuan Ping and his coworkers report difficulty in affording Hyatt health insurance, which can cost as much as $400 a month for a family of four.
-They also say more work is being done by subcontracted workers, who are typically paid less with even fewer benefits.
+They say more work is being done by subcontracted workers, who are typically paid less with even fewer benefits.
 In addition, hotel housekeeping work is difficult work that can lead to debilitating pain and injuries from years lifting heavy mattresses and scrubbing floors.

 In response, workers have called for a fair process to form a union.
 In July, UNITE HERE and Hyatt Hotels at the corporate level reached a national agreement on such a process, which has gone forward at other Hyatts in the U.S. To date, local owner Richard Hedreen has refused to implement the agreed elections process in Seattle.
 But workers are not discouraged, having experienced recent organizing victories; three months after workers began organizing last year, Hyatt agreed to give many workers raises of $1 to $3 per hour.

 “Richard Hedreen has done the right thing for his workers in the past, and Hyatt has removed any roadblocks for him to do so in this instance,” says King County Council Chair Larry Gossett.
 “We are asking him to step up and give workers a truly sustainable and secure future in Seattle.”
 King County Councilmembers Larry Gossett, Joe McDermott, Julia Patterson, and Larry Phillips have endorsed the boycott.

 The Grand Hyatt Seattle has 425 rooms and employs approximately 200 workers.
 The Hyatt at Olive 8 has 350 rooms and employs approximately 200 workers.